Abhaybhadouriya/SPE/kubernetes/lab/q3/readme.md

   - Simpler than the frontend/backend setup (no client pod included).
   - Similar to `demo-environment` Nginx but in a new namespace (or `default`) with fewer replicas.

----

-Let me know if you want to:
-- Apply these in `demo-namespace` and test them.
-- Add a `frontend` pod to mimic your earlier setup.
-- Troubleshoot any issues or explore external access (e.g., `LoadBalancer`)!